Home Alone 2: Lost in New York: Plot

-In Winnetka, the McCallister family prepares to spend Christmas in Miami.
-Kate and Peter's ten-year-old youngest son Kevin is unhappy about this, complaining that Florida lacks the Christmas atmosphere of snow and trees.
+In Chicago, the McCallister family prepares to spend Christmas in Miami, Florida.
+Kate and Peter's 10-year-old son Kevin is unhappy, believing Miami lacks the traditional Christmas atmosphere of snow and trees.
 During a school Christmas pageant, Kevin's oldest brother Buzz humiliates him in front of the audience.
-Kevin retaliates by shoving Buzz, causing a chain reaction that topples the choir and ruins the event.
-At home, a frustrated Kevin refuses to apologize to Buzz and berates his family for believing Buzz's lies and for wanting to spend Christmas in Florida.
+Kevin retaliates by shoving Buzz, inadvertently knocking over the entire choir and ruining the event.
+At home, Kevin refuses to apologize and berates his family for accepting Buzz's insincere apology and for vacationing in Miami.
 He storms off to the attic, wishing he could spend the holiday alone.

-Earlier, Peter accidentally resets his alarm clock, causing the family to oversleep.
+During the night, Peter accidentally resets his alarm clock, causing the family to oversleep.
 In the ensuing chaotic rush through the airport, Kevin mistakenly boards a flight to New York City while carrying Peter's bag, which contains his wallet.
-Initially frightened upon arriving in New York, Kevin quickly realizes he has the freedom to celebrate Christmas his way.
-Kevin tricks the desk clerk at the Plaza Hotel into giving him a room using Peter's credit card, and then explores the city.
-During a walk in Central Park, he is frightened at the sight of a homeless woman surrounded by pigeons.
+Initially frightened upon arrival, Kevin soon realizes he has the freedom to celebrate Christmas on his own terms.
+He tricks a desk clerk at the Plaza Hotel into giving him a room using Peter's credit card and explores the city.
+During a walk in Central Park, he is frightened by a homeless woman surrounded by pigeons.
 Meanwhile, the McCallisters realize Kevin is missing and alert the police after arriving in Miami.

-On Christmas Eve, Kevin visits a toy store, where he meets its kind-hearted owner, Mr. Duncan.
-Kevin learns that the store's Christmas proceeds will be donated to a children's hospital.
-Mr. Duncan gifts Kevin a pair of ceramic turtledoves, symbolizing eternal friendship, and advises him to give one to someone special.
-Outside the store, Kevin encounters Harry and Marv, who previously tried to burgle his home, (Note: As depicted in Home Alone (1990)) and who recently escaped from prison.
-They threaten Kevin, who flees to the Plaza.
-However, when the concierge, Mr. Hector, confronts him about Peter's stolen credit card, Kevin escapes.
-He is captured by Harry and Marv, who reveal their plan to rob the toy store, but Kevin slips away.
+On Christmas Eve, Kevin visits a toy store and meets its kind-hearted owner, Mr. Duncan.
+He learns that the store's Christmas proceeds will be donated to a children's hospital.
+Mr. Duncan gifts Kevin a pair of ceramic turtledoves, symbolizing eternal friendship, and encourages him to give one to someone special.
+Outside the store, Kevin encounters Harry and Marv—criminals he thwarted the previous Christmas (Note: As depicted in Home Alone (1990))—who have recently escaped from prison.
+They threaten Kevin, who flees back to the Plaza.
+When hotel staff confronts him about Peter's credit card, which has been reported stolen, Kevin escapes.
+He is recaptured by Harry and Marv, who reveal their plan to rob the toy store, but Kevin manages to slip away.